 10 Not-So-Obvious Ways To Use A Survival Knife

 A good and dependable survival knife is a key element of any survival kit.
 It has to be versatile in order to handle as many tasks as possible when you are out in the wild, building a shelter, starting a fire, cleaning animals, cutting and slicing, as well as self-defense.
-Even just the fact that you are carrying a good quality, well sharpened knife is enough to make you feel safer and more confident when outdoors enjoying an adventure.
+Even just the fact that you are carrying good quality, well-sharpened knife is enough to make you feel safer and more confident when outdoors enjoying an adventure.

 There are some not-so-obvious ways in which a survival knife can help you out when you are on a trek.
 Here are some of the less popular uses for a survival knife:

 - Digging.
 A strong and well-made knife can become a handy replacement for a shovel for various digging tasks, such as: disposal of human waste, excavation of fire pits, digging out edible roots and plants, as well as for carving out signals in the dirt or snow.